-Item Information required Include the information in this column ( Detailed NSP switching sequences/procedures to be undertaken following a major supply disruption under this arrangement.
-8B Do you have any operational/network support arrangements in place with Generators (under connection agreements or otherwise) requiring a generating system in this network to start or operate in a particular manner following a major supply disruption?
-If yes, please include relevant details such as, but not limited to: Details of the generating system and purpose of the arrangement (e.g. supplying local load when islanded, black start service).
-Timeframes within which support is to be provided following a major supply disruption/islanding.
-Detailed NSP switching sequences/procedures to be undertaken following a major supply disruption/islanding under this arrangement.
-8 C ₿ Include a high level summary of interface operating arrangements between TNSPs and DNSPs or between MNSPs and TNSPs to liaise progressive restoration of the power system following a major supply failure.
-8 D € TNSPs: Indicate whether there are existing protocols requiring TNSP to operate/switch certain DNSP or MNSP owned network equipment in normal operation as well as in emergencies.
+Item Information required Include the information in this column (if the required information is not readily available, include the likely date this information will be provided) 8A If the NSP is TNSPs/DNSPs are party to an energy support arrangementgreement/s (refer to Rule definition), include all the relevant details that could have an impact on restoration of supply within your network following a major supply failure.
+8B Include a high level summary of interface operating arrangements between TNSPs and DNSPs or between MNSPs and TNSPs to liaise progressive restoration of the power system following a major supply failure.
+8C TNSPs: Indicate whether there are existing protocols requiring TNSP to operate/switch certain DNSP or MNSP owned network equipment in normal operation as well as in emergencies.
 If the answer is 'Yes', briefly indicate in generic terms the locations/areas/voltages at which the protocol applies.
-8 E D DNSPs: Provide a summary of operating arrangements in place for each of the embedded generation
+8D DNSPs: Provide a summary of operating arrangements in place for each of the embedded generation